Muhamed Demiri

-Muhamed Demiri (Мухамед Демири) (born 20 November 1985 in Bern) is a retired footballer.
-Born in Switzerland, he represented Macedonia at international level.
+Muhamed Demiri (Мухамед Демири) (born 20 November 1985) is a retired footballer.
+Born in Switzerland, he represented North Macedonia at international level.

 International career

 In June 2010 Demiri (who is of ethnic Albanian origin) expressed to the sports media that his desire was to play for the Albania national football team, however he then accepted the call from Macedonia.

 He made his senior debut for Macedonia in a December 2010 friendly match away against China and has earned a total of 25 caps, scoring no goals.
 His final international was a November 2014 European Championship qualification match against Slovakia in Skopje.